 10. Series Length

-Considering all the differences and contributing factors stated above, the two versions of The Office have substantial variation in the series' length.
-First off, in the British series, they created only two seasons and a two-part Christmas special (as they have shorter substories for the characters, and Gervais wanted to ensure that the scenes were resolute and straightforward).
+Considering all the differences and contributing factors stated above, the two versions of The Office substantially vary in the series' length.
+First, the British series created only two seasons and a two-part Christmas special (as the characters had shorter subplots, and Gervais wanted to ensure that the scenes were resolute and straightforward).

 On the other hand, The Office US ran for nine seasons, with 201 episodes in total.
 As there are multiple storylines for each The Office episode, the series' length was longer, airing from 2005 to 2013.